-Figure 5 shows the number of routing control packets when n is 10, by changing the number of producers (m) from 1 to 10.
+Figure 6 shows the number of routing control packets when n is 10 and 20, by changing the number of producers (m) from 1 to 10.
+When n is 10, the results are summarized in the following way (see Figure 6(a)).
 In our proposal, the number of NPAreq and NPArep packets changes from 48 to 480 when m changes from 1 to 10.
 On the other hand, in TOP-CCN, the number of CA packets is always 744 independently of m.
 In REMIF, there are no routing control packets.